-Amazon stock nears record after Bezos-Jassy handoff
+Amazon stock nabs record after Bezos-Jassy handoff

 Amazon investors appear to have as much faith in new CEO Andy Jassy as his predecessor, Jeff Bezos.

-The stock is nearing an all-time high and is on pace for its first record close since September of 2020, as tracked by Dow Jones Market Data Group.
+The stock closed at an all-time high of $3,675.74 its first record close since September of 2020, as tracked by Dow Jones Market Data Group.

 |Ticker